 Hi Jeanne, what do you do and what brought you to Singapore?

-I was lucky enough to work for Basis Technology.
-We have developed a suite of AI tools to extract meaningful intelligence for large volume of unstructured text.
+Basis Technology has a suite of AI tools extracting insights from large volumes of unstructured text.
 Our most common use cases are:

 – Identity resolution